openthread/openthread/src/cli/README.md

 `OPENTHREAD_CONFIG_TMF_ANYCAST_LOCATOR_ENABLE` is required.

-The closest destination is determined based on the the current routing table and path costs within the Thread mesh.
+The closest destination is determined based on the current routing table and path costs within the Thread mesh.

 Locate the leader using its anycast address: